Decathlon/sports-docs/source/includes/_contributing.md

 2. Create a *[new-feature]* branch
 3. Implement your feature or bug fix.
 4. Add, commit, and push your changes.
-5. Submit a Pull Request through Gitlab's UI.
+5. Submit a Pull Request through Github's UI.